nz-social-investment-agency/social_housing/README.md

 ## Known Issues
-IDI_Clean refresh dated 2017 Quarter 1 has lacks data before 2014 due to an error in the refresh.
+1. IDI_Clean refresh made on 2017 April has lacks data before 2014 due to an error in the refresh.
 This is expected to be fixed in the next IDI refresh.

 ## Getting Help:
 For more help/guidance in running the SIAL, email info@siu.govt.nz